BrianKoester/RefactorU-CLIENT4-Mad-Metrics/README.md

 Brian Koester and Kerry Craig
 Still working on "Time spent on each section of the page" item.
-All other parts completed
+All other parts completed - feel free to review.